 Some LLCs may need a business license in Maine.
 This depends on your industry and where your LLC is located.
 You’ll need to check with your municipality to see if there are any annual renewal fees for the business permit.

 You aren’t required to hire a professional service company to form your Maine LLC.
-You’re allowed to form your LLC yourself if you’d like.
+A business owner can complete the LLC formation process on their own, if they want to.

 However, if you want to save time and make sure your LLC is filed correctly, we recommend hiring Northwest Registered Agent.